WhatsApp Woes: What Are the Disadvantages of Using WhatsApp?

 In short, WhatsApp has several downsides that may or may not be enough to steer you away from it:

-• Groups chats are stored in the cloud
+• Group chats are stored in the cloud.

-But if you’re a social media enthusiast who wants many social features, WhatsApp may not be for you, so you should try Instagram, Snapchat, or Facebook.
+If you’re a social media enthusiast who wants many social features, WhatsApp may not be for you.
+Consider trying alternatives like Instagram, Snapchat, or Facebook.

 If you have other questions about WhatsApp, leave a comment below, and I’ll reply as soon as possible.
 Until then, stay tuned for other helpful articles about WhatsApp!